The Ultimate Guide to Photo Poses for Men

 - A Straight Spine

 Posture instantly changes the look of confidence and translates as a triple-threat: masculine, strong and powerful.
-Your direction, presence, and warmth will help him to relax and have a great shoot.
 In our Photographing the Groom workshop we cover more tips on posing men, capturing expressions, lighting, and composition in a less-than-perfect hotel room, and how to recreate these shots with some of our favorite gear.

 [REWIND: Goals for posing couples ]